JaqiKal/pixavibe/README.md

 - Purpose: Display a media asset, such as images, spinner animations, and messages.
 - Props: src, message, spinner
 - Usage: `const Asset` is considered a reusable component and has been reused in: NotFound.js, PostCreateForm.js, PostPage.js, PostsPage.js, PopularProfiles.js, ProfilePage.js to display a spinner whenever content is loading.
+- Potential uses: Loading spinners or media placeholders in any section of the application.

 **Avatar component**

 - Purpose: Display user profile images.
 - Props: profile, owner, image
   Usage: `const Avatar` is considered a reusable component and has been reused in: NavBar.js, Comment.js, CommentCreateForm.js, Post.js and Profile.js to handle and import the avatar for the user
+- Potential uses: User profile displays, comment sections, and anywhere a user image is required.

 **CategorySelect Component**

 - Purpose: This component encompasses functionality that fetches categories from an API and displays them in a dropdown menu, allowing users to filter items based on the selected category.
 It can be reused in different situations where a dropdown list with filtering for categories is needed.
 - Props: setFilter: Function to update the selected category filter, mobile: Boolean to indicate if the component is in mobile view.
 - Usage: `const CategoryFilter` is considered a reusable component and has been reused in: PostsPage.js to render the Category filtering of posts.
-- Potential uses: Filtering options in other lists or content sections.
+- Potential uses: Filtering options in other lists or content sections, such as product categories or blog tags.

 **Comment**

-- Purpose: This component is designed to display a comment with options to edit or delete it if the current user is the owner.
-This component can be reused in different contexts where similar functionality is needed such as blog post comments, forum threads or product reviews.
+- Purpose: Display a comment with options to edit or delete it if the current user is the owner.
-- Props: id, content, owner and more...
+- Props: id, content, owner and more.
 - Usage:`const Comment`is considered a reusable component and has been reused in: PostPage.js to fetch comments related to the specific post.
-  Potential uses: The comment component could be easily reused on profile pages to display all comments made by a specific user.
+- Potential uses: Blog post comments, forum threads, product reviews, and profile pages to display user comments.

 **MoreDropdown Component**

 - Purpose: Provide a dropdown menu for actions like editing and deleting items.
-Can be reused as a simple dropdown menu in different scenarios for when users need to edit a comment, post, photos etc.
-- Props: handleEdit: Function to handle the edit action, handleDelete:
+- Props: handleEdit (function to handle the edit action), handleDelete (function to handle the delete action).
-- Usage: `const MoreDropdown` is considered a reusable component and has been reused in Comment.js, Post.js and ProfilePage.js to render the dropdown menu the enable the user to edit their data.
+- Usage: `const MoreDropdown` has been reused in Comment.js, Post.js and ProfilePage.js to render the dropdown menu the enable the user to edit their data.
 - Potential uses: Context menus for various content types that support edit and delete actions.

 **Navbar**

-- Purpose: This component presents a form for users to update their passwords.
-It can be reused across different parts of the application where password updating functionality is needed.
+- Purpose: Present a navigation bar for the application, including links and user authentication options.
-  -Usage: `const NavBar` is considered a reusable component and has been reused in: App.js to render the navbar on the entire website no matter what url path the user is currently located at.
+- Usage: const Navbar is a reusable component and has been reused in App.js to render the navbar on the entire website, regardless of the URL path.
-  Potential uses: Could be fitted onto a completely different app with small routing adjustments.
+- Potential uses: Could be adapted for use in different applications with minimal adjustments to routing and links.

 **Post**
 - Purpose: Display a specific post.
 - Props: id, title, content, owner and more.
-- Usage: `const Post` is considered a reusable component and has been reused in: PostPage.js and PostsPage.js to import all the data related to the specific post.Post feed, Post detail page, Profile page.
+- Usage: const Post is a reusable component and has been reused in PostPage.js and PostsPage.js to display post data.
-- Potential uses: Could be used for a "featured post" component or a list of the most popular posts of all time.
-Forum threads or Portfolio showcases.
+- Potential uses: Featured post component, list of popular posts, forum threads, or portfolio showcases.

 **ProfileDataContext and CurrentUserContext**